10 Mardi Gras Craft Ideas to Bring the “Big Easy” Home!

 This one seemed like a no-brainer!
 I added a crackle finish kind of varnish to it so it would have a real vintage look to it.
 It still hangs in my home…even when I’m not celebrating Mardi Gras.

-Masks make great wall hangings but you can pretty much use them anywhere you need to.
+It just wouldn’t be Mardi Gras without the fun carnival masks!
 I made a few masks out of Sculpey to use as decor too…Masks are an easy shape to come up with and then you’d cut out eyeholes but other than that the most fun will be painting them and bringing on the bling with glitter, beads, faux gems, and feathers.
 I hung these up anywhere I had a narrow space for small hanging pieces.

 Clay work not your thing?
 That’s OK….You can make fun carnival masks in other ways too – one way is with templates you can download and print, such as this one below that was shared with me by a fellow marketer….I think this would look great, get enough of these and you’ve got a party!

-Mini Street Lamp Centerpieces
+New Orleans Street Sign Lamp Centerpieces

 Here’s something original you’re gonna want to dig into….make cute little miniature street lamp decor using solar light sets…those things that are easy to spot in any lawn and garden section of the local home improvement store and you can often get in sets of four or more.